ebayboy/arith-func-parser/README.md

 ## Limitations

-- Does not currently support back to back operator symbols.
-In other words an input of "8 - -8" is invalid.
-In this case "8 - (0 - 8)" would have to be provided to achieve the expected result.
 - Does not support complex numbers.
 - The only valid operators are (+, -, *, /, and ^)